wazuh/wazuh-documentation/source/user-manual/capabilities/system-inventory/viewing-system-inventory-data.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh Syscollector module is in charge of collecting system information and storing it into an SQLite database for each agent on the manager side.
+  :description: You can view the system inventory of each monitored endpoint from the Wazuh dashboard.
+Learn more about it in this section of the Wazuh documentation.

 Viewing system inventory data
 =============================